 I had unprotected oral sex 9 weeks ago.
 I used a condom for vaginal sex but it broke, and I stopped immediately when I noticed.
 I'm a 21 year old straight male.
 At 7 weeks, I tested negative for HIV, syphilis, gonorrhea, and chlamydia.
 I did however have some bumps on my penis which the doctor said was molluscum.
 She froze them off.

 2 days after getting tested, I had a very mild headache for a few seconds.
 The same thing happened a few times last week and has increased to every few hours in the past few days.
 I'm also experiencing a lot of tiredness and fatigue all day.
 I just checked and I am running a very, very mild fever (less than half a degree F).
 What could be the problem?
 Should I trust the HIV test I got after 7 weeks?
 I'm very stressed, nervous and paranoid.
 I just can't get this out of my head.
 I am going to see a doctor tomorrow.

 Thank you for your inquiry.
 From what we gather from the question, you were asking if there is a possibility of a false negative resulting from the HIV test you received approximately 7 weeks ago.
-Assuming that the test you received 7 weeks ago was a 4th generation HIV test and was conducted appropriately, testing accuracy is known to be approximate >99% for this particular screening method.
+Assuming that the test you received 7 weeks ago was a 4th generation HIV test and was conducted appropriately, testing accuracy is known to be approximate >95% at 4 weeks and >99% at 12 weeks.